MelidoB/SlitherAssist/README.md

 <p></p>
   <p>
-    SlitherAssist is designed to enhance your Slither.io gameplay when using controllers, providing smoother and more precise control by working with reWASD.
-It keeps your mouse cursor close to your snake's head, ensuring responsive movements and a competitive edge.
+    SlitherAssist improves Slither.io control when using a controller.
+It keeps the cursor near your snake's head for better responsiveness.
+Connect your controller using tools like reWASD to map it to mouse movements.

   </p>
 </div>